scalacenter/scalafix/docs/developers/tutorial.md

 Note that for syntactic rules like `NoLiteralArguments`, the `--classpath` argument is not required.

-Don't be intimidating by publishing to Maven Central, it gets easier once you've done it the first time.
+Don't be intimidated by publishing to Maven Central, it gets easier once you've done it the first time.
+A guide to publish libraries can be seen [here](https://github.com/olafurpg/sbt-ci-release).
 The benefits of publishing a rule to Maven Central are many.

 - Dependencies, you can use custom library dependency to implement your rule
 - Fast to run, no need to re-compile the rule on every Scalafix invocation